 - A signed affidavit (PDF, ) vowing to file an application to become a permanent resident within 30 days after becoming eligible to apply.

-- If male, proof that registered for Selective Servicenew window online or at any U.S. Post Office.
+- If male and 18 to 25 years old, proof that registered for Selective Servicenew window online or at any U.S. Post Office.

 - Copies of your Maryland state income tax returnsnew window or the returns filed by your parents or legal guardian for the previous three (3) years.
 This Maryland state tax return will state Form 502 or Form 503 at the top in bold print.
 The tax returns must be signed by the taxpayer.

 - An official copy of your high school transcriptnew window that shows your graduation from a public or nonpublic high school in Maryland.
 If you received a Maryland GED, both the Maryland high school transcript and a copy of your Maryland GED should be submitted.

 How do I know what tax returns to submit?

 Submit signed Maryland state income tax returns for the previous three (3) years.
 If it’s your first time applying and it’s within 6 years of graduating high school, you will have to submit the following tax returns to qualify for the lowest tuition rate for the Winter/Spring 2024 semester:

 * Paperwork submitted after the deadline will not be considered for that current semester, and will be deferred to the next semester.